-I stepped onto the bus, I paid my fare, and I started to walk to where one of my favorite seats is.
-However, something caught my eye a moment before I sat down; There was a black backpack, with pink flower patterns covering it.
-The flowers made the bag’s primary pink rather than black, but I digress.
+I stepped onto the bus, paid my fare, and started to walk to where one of my favorite seats is.
+However, something caught my eye before I sat down; There was a black backpack, with pink flower patterns covering it.
+The flowers made the bag’s primary pink rather than black.

 I like your bag, I thought to myself, as I looked over to the owner of the bag.
 She was a young girl.
 She didn’t look much older than the girls at my high school, so I guessed she must have been a freshman in college.
-She had her light and sandy hair braided into double pigtails, and her face had an adorable roundness.
+She had her light-sandy hair braided into double pigtails, and her face had an adorable roundness.
 Her most outstanding feature were her eyes.
-They were bright blue, and piercing to me.
-If need be, I could’ve spotted them from a mile away in poor lighting, they were just that stunning.
+They were bright, piercing blue.
+I could’ve spotted them from a mile away in poor lighting.

 She did have a nice bag.
 I like flowers.
-I think that white might have complimented the pink better, but that’s no big deal.
+I think that white might have complemented the pink better, but that’s no big deal.

 I turned to look out the window, and I saw her staring forward through the corner of my eye.
-Her eyes still stood out to me the most, like gems shining in a cave that hadn’t seen light in years.
-I had no intention to date anyone at the time, and had no intentions to hit on her either, but I really wanted to compliment her.
+Her eyes still stood out, like gems shining in a cave that hadn’t seen light in years.
+I had no intention to date anyone at the time, and no intentions to hit on her, but I really wanted to compliment her.

 I often would compliment people within my head.
-Usually, I would remark to myself I like your dress or your hair is really cute today or that shirt and jacket compliment each other really well.
-Usually, it was just small and superficial things, with the biggest focuses being on hair and fashion.
+Usually, I would remark to myself I like your dress or your hair is really cute today or that shirt and jacket complement each other really well.
+Usually, it was just small, superficial things.
+Especially hair and fashion.

-I felt myself arguing with myself at a steady, almost predetermined rate.
+I was getting frustrated with myself.
 Look, I know it’s difficult to throw out compliments like that.
 Just wait until you’re about to stand up to get off of the bus, and tell her then.
 There’s practically no risk to it.
 All you have to do is say the words then you can leave.
 Quick, clean, simple.

 I felt my stomach sink.